carl93/OOD-PA1443-poca16/Assignments/iteration_1.md

 Extension:

 2a:
-1. The item's prerequsitions are not met.
-For example: A health potion can not be used if the player is at full health.
+1. The item's Special Requirements are not met.
 1. The Player is informed that the item can not be used.

+Special Requirements:
+Item specific prerequsitions.
+Ex: A health potion can not be used if the player is at full health.
+Ex: Key can only be used at doors.

 ___Drop item___